j-devops/troodon/README.md

 4. Should flash in 1-2mins and come back online

 # notes / warnings
 noticed that safe z home location was off bewteen machines; be sure to have finger on emergency stop when first homing after firmware change to avoid a bed smash.
+Might be variance on pin location with the machines?
 ```
 [safe_z_home]